AdamMc331/CMPTemplate/README.md

 * [Gradle Versions Plugin](/documentation/VersionsPlugin.md) for checking all dependencies for new versions.
 * [GitHub Actions](/documentation/GitHubActions.md) for running continuous integration and ensuring code quality with every PR.
 * [LeakCanary](https://square.github.io/leakcanary/) for detecting memory leaks.
-* [Paparazzi](https://github.com/cashapp/paparazzi) for snapshot testing, which can be removed via setup.gradle if necessary.
 * [SQLDelight](https://cashapp.github.io/sqldelight/2.0.2/multiplatform_sqlite/) for local databases, which can be removed via setup.gradle if necessary.
 * [Multiplatform Settings](https://github.com/russhwolf/multiplatform-settings) for local Key-Value storage, which can be removed via setup.gradle if necessary.
 * [Ktor](https://ktor.io/docs/client-create-multiplatform-application.html) for networking, which can be removed via setup.gradle if necessary.